genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/how-it-works.md

 title: How it works
 parent: UI Customization
 grand_parent: Chat Configuration
-permalink: /docs/chat-configuration/ui-customization/how-it-works
+# permalink: /docs/chat-configuration/ui-customization/how-it-works
 nav_order: 1
 ---

-# How it works {{site.data.vars.need-work}}
+# How it works {{site.data.vars.force-work}}
 {: .no_toc }

 ## Table of contents